MEXICO | CHIAPAS

 In the cup, this coffee has a medium body; light sweet acidity with a hint of chocolate, toffee, vanilla, and nice nutty notes.

-Free shipping for U.S. orders over $25 and free local delivery in Worthington, OH
+Free shipping for U.S. orders over $25 and free local delivery in Clintonville + Worthington, OH